locoframework/loco-js-model/README.md

 ## Anatomy of the model 💀

-This is how an exemplary model can look like:
+An exemplary model can look like this:

 ```javascript
 // models/Coupon.js